Vector35/binaryninja-api/docs/guide/troubleshooting.md

 $ ln -s libcrypto.so libcrypto.so.1.0.0
 ```

+### Gentoo

+One Gentoo user [reported][issue672] a failed SSL certificate when trying to update.
+The solution was to copy over `/etc/ssl/certs/ca-certificates.crt` from another Linux distribution.

 ## API

  - If the GUI launches but the license file is not valid when launched from the command-line, check that you're using the right version of Python.
 Only a 64-bit Python 2.7 is supported at this time.
 Additionally, the [personal][purchase] edition does not support headless operation.